jclouds/jclouds-site/documentation/devguides/contributing-to-jclouds.markdown

 ---
 layout: jclouds
-title: Contributing to the jclouds Code Base
+title: Contributing to the Code Base
 ---

-# Contributing to the jclouds Code Base
+# Contributing to the Apache jclouds&reg; Code Base

 ## Introduction